keboola/ex-email-attachments-lambda/README.md

 ### CI and deployment

-CI is configured on Travis, see https://travis-ci.org/keboola/ex-email-attachments-lambda.
+CI is configured on GitHub Action.
 Deployment is run automatically after releasing a version on GitHub.